code4romania/tfsg.code4.ro/content/hackday/index.en.md

     weight: 10
 ---

-Join an online-only edition of the Code for Romania Hack Day!
+If you can contribute your time, knowledge and talet to building digital sollutions for Romania, alongside us, come meet us during a new Hack Day edition, which we're hosting both in person as well as online, in a few of the cities we gather in this month.

-Be part of the change!
-In these times, the calm and diligence that this community has proven itself capable of are even more important.
-You can contribute to any of the projects within the Tech for Social Good program.
+Take part in the change!
+At this time, our community has already proven that it can help tens of millions of Romanian citizens.
+Alongside you, **we can** build even more.
+Make your own contribution to one of the Tech for Social Good projects.

 {{< events >}}